ipld/ipld/design/history/README.md

 - commit and share your notes, linking to existing content where you can.

-If you don't have push access to this repository, or want to start writing and sharing even earlier iterations of thoughts, Github Gists are also a great way to handle this style of editing.
+If you don't have push access to this repository, or want to start writing and sharing even earlier iterations of thoughts, GitHub Gists are also a great way to handle this style of editing.
 This directory can be thought of roughly like a collection of gists; we've just gathered the ones especially relevant to the evolution of the design of IPLD.